sikang99/wsl/README.md

 * [paradoxxxzero/butterfly](https://github.com/paradoxxxzero/butterfly) - A web terminal based on websocket and tornado
 * [powerline/fonts](https://github.com/powerline/fonts) - Patched fonts for Powerline users
 * [mintty/wsltty](https://github.com/mintty/wsltty) - Mintty as a terminal for Bash on Ubuntu on Windows/WSL
+* [ethanhs/WSL-Programs](https://github.com/ethanhs/WSL-Programs) - A community powered list of programs that work (and those that don't) on the Windows subsystem for Linux

 ### History